waynemwendwa/TMS/RENDER_DEPLOYMENT_FIX.md

 1. **Updated package.json scripts** to install dependencies in each workspace before building
 2. **Updated render.yaml** to use the corrected build commands
+3. **Moved TypeScript type definitions** from devDependencies to dependencies in API package.json
-3. **Ensured proper dependency installation** for both API and Web services
+4. **Ensured proper dependency installation** for both API and Web services

 ## 📋 **Updated Build Commands**